InscryptionModding/InscryptionAPI/docs/wiki/index.md

 ```

 # Custom Pelts

-## Pelt Management
-Pelts are comprised of two components: the actual pelt card, and the pelt data.
+The pelts bought and sold by the Trapper and Tradder are comprised of two components: the CardInfo and the PeltData.

-Pelt cards are created the same way any of card is made.
-The pelt data on the other hand is created using the API's PeltManager.
+The CardInfo represents the actual card that you can obtain and sell, and is created using the CardManager the same way as any regular card.
+The PeltData on the other hand is created using the API's PeltManager.

-The pelt data is used to determine how the associated card is handled by the Trapper and Trader.
+The PeltData determines how the CardInfo is handled by the Trapper and Trader.
 This includes how much it costs to buy, how much the price increases over a run,and what and how many cards the Trader will offer for the pelt.

 ## Adding a Custom Pelt
 The first step is making the card.